FastChatReact/Licensing/FastChatLive/README.md

 # Fast Chat Live
+Fast Chat Live is NOT intended for redistribution or modification.

-License for Fast Chat Live (online version of the Desktop app)
+Fast Chat Live is a trademark of Fast Chat.